-(b) Recordkeeping and record retention.
+B. Recordkeeping and record retention

-- (1) Recordkeeping.
-Owners must keep records for each qualified low-income building in the project that show for each year in the compliance period- - (i) the total number of residential rental units in the building (including the number of bedrooms and the size in square feet of each residential rental unit); - (ii) the percentage of residential rental units in the building that are low-income units; - (iii) the rent charged on each residential rental unit in the building (including any utility allowances); - (iv) the number of occupants in each low-income unit, but only if rent is determined by the number of occupants in each unit under Section 42(g)(2); - (v) the low-income unit vacancies in the building and information that shows when, and to whom, the next available units were rented; - (vi) the annual income certification of each low-income tenant per unit (for an exception to this requirement, see Section 42(g)(8)(B)); - (vii) documentation to support each low-income tenant's income certification (other than as covered by the special rule for a 100 percent low-income building) as determined under Section 8 or by a public housing authority; - (viii) the eligible basis and qualified basis of the building at the end of the first year of the credit period; and - (ix) the character and use of the nonresidential portion of the building included in the building's eligible basis under Section 42(d). - (2) Record retention.
-Owners must retain the records described in paragraph (b)(1) of this section for at least six (6) years after the due date (with extensions) for filing the federal income tax return for that year.
-The records for the first year of the credit period, however, must be retained for at least six (6) years beyond the due date (with extensions) for filing the federal income tax return for the last year of the compliance period of the building. - (3) Inspection record retention.
-Owners must retain the original local health, safety, or building code violation reports or notices that were issued by the State or local government unit (as described in paragraph (c)(1)(vi) of this section) for the Agency's inspection under paragraph (d) of this section.
-Retention of the original violation reports or notices is not required once the Agency reviews the violation reports or notices and completes its inspection, unless the violation remains uncorrected.
+- 1. Recordkeeping.
+Owners must keep records for each qualified low-income building in the project that show for each year in the compliance period- - (i) the total number of residential rental units in the building (including the number of bedrooms and the size in square feet of each residential rental unit); - (ii) the percentage of residential rental units in the building that are low-income units; - (iii) the rent charged on each residential rental unit in the building (including any utility allowances); - (iv) the number of occupants in each low-income unit, but only if rent is determined by the number of occupants in each unit under Section 42(g)(2); - (v) the low-income unit vacancies in the building and information that shows when, and to whom, the next available units were rented; - (vi) the annual income certification of each low-income tenant per unit (for an exception to this requirement, see Section 42(g)(8)(B)); - (vii) documentation to support each low-income tenant's income certification (other than as covered by the special rule for a 100 percent low-income building) as determined under Section 8 or by a public housing authority; - (viii) the eligible basis and qualified basis of the building at the end of the first year of the credit period; and - (ix) the character and use of the nonresidential portion of the building included in the building's eligible basis under Section 42(d). - 2.
+Record retention.
+Owners must retain the records described in B(1) for at least six (6) years after the due date (with extensions) for filing the federal income tax return for that year.
+The records for the first year of the credit period, however, must be retained for at least six (6) years beyond the due date (with extensions) for filing the federal income tax return for the last year of the compliance period of the building. - 3.
+Inspection record retention.
+Owners must retain the original local health, safety, or building code violation reports or notices that were issued by the State or local government unit (as described in C(1)(vi)) for the Agency's inspection in Section D. Retention of the original violation reports or notices is not required once the Agency reviews the violation reports or notices and completes its inspection, unless the violation remains uncorrected.